 Next, you'll need to define your mission, vision and values to convey everything your brand represents and where you're headed, including any social causes that are important to you.
 Create your brand story – a narrative structure that brings your brand to life and encompasses the emotions you want your audience to feel when they think of your business.
 This gives your brand a personal touch and helps your audience connect.

 An example of a brand that does this brilliantly is LEGO®.
-Check out its clear brand framework that includes the company's belief, mission, vision, idea, values, promises and spirit.
+Check out its clear brand framework that includes the company's belief, mission, vision, idea, values, promises, and spirit.
 One of LEGO's most prominent advertising campaigns is 'Rebuild the World', which celebrates children as the masters of creative problem-solving, tying in consistently with the LEGO brand identity.

 Brand messaging ultimately needs to be built into all your advertising campaigns to reinforce what your business is about.
 So, getting your brand identity and voice right from the start is essential.